Dark Rose Valkyrie: Development

 The game was first announced in February 2016 in an issue of Weekly Famitsu under the name Black Rose Valkyrie.
 The game was initially scheduled for release on June 30 in Japan, but was later delayed almost a month to July 21, to improve the game's quality.
 In November, Idea Factory announced they would be releasing the game in English in North America and Europe in the first half of 2017, under the new name Dark Rose Valkyrie.
 The change in name was largely due to copyright issues in English regions.

-The game features staff from Namco Bandai's long-running Tales series, including character designer Kosuke Fujishima, and scenario writer Takumi Miyajima, both of which notably worked together on Tales of Symphonia and Tales of the Abyss.
+The game features staff from Namco Bandai's long-running Tales series, including character designer Kōsuke Fujishima, and scenario writer Takumi Miyajima, both of which notably worked together on Tales of Symphonia and Tales of the Abyss.

 A limited edition of Dark Rose Valkyrie was released by Idea Factory International in 2017.

 Reception

 Dark Rose Valkyrie received "mixed or average" reviews, according to review aggregator Metacritic.

 Destructoid gave the game a 4 out of 10, writing: "Even though Compile Heart had a couple interesting ideas with this game, its execution failed to bring out its true potential".
 Push Square awarded it the same score and wrote: "Weak concepts and a suite of poorly crafted gameplay systems sink an otherwise semi-interesting premise.
 This is a frustrating and slow slog all the way to the end".
 Hardcore Gamer reviewed the game more positively: "The pacing makes it difficult to fully get immersed into the story and outside of the interview portion, the gameplay does not live up to its potential, especially in battle.
 The result is an overall good but unremarkable JRPG".

 In the game's debut week in Japan, it was the third best-selling new game, and fourth best-selling overall, selling 12,682 copies at retail.